You Can't Be Everything To Everyone (So Stop Trying)

-The other day I received two angry emails from people who’d submitted to my site, but hadn’t gotten published on it.
+Recently, I received two angry emails from people who’d submitted to my website, but hadn’t gotten published on it.
 I’d apparently also let someone down because they sent me a Facebook invite for a birthday party that I didn’t make it to.

-That same day, my cousin, who’s more like a sister than a cousin, told me she’d been angry with me about something for four months.
+That same day, my cousin told me she’d been angry with me about something for four months.
 I’d had no idea.
 I listened to what she had to say and did my best not to defend myself but, (a) I truly didn’t remember saying what she’d said I said, and (b) It didn’t make sense to me why she was upset, even after she spent 47 minutes explaining.

 I felt swallowed by life.
 I gave myself seven minutes or so of feeling sorry for myself.
 I reread an email from a friend who is a well-known author:

 “Jen, I allow myself 15 minutes to feel like sh*t.
 Then I say f*ck it and move on.
 It's taken me years to get this good at it.
 Years of tears and self-loathing.
 Have a donut and a cookie and move on.”